 - Guided choices over future pathways and careers.
 Option choices

 Tolerance of Other Faiths and Beliefs

-- RE curriculum through tutor time and assemblies which include visitors from different faiths
+- Life curriculum through tutor time and assemblies which include visitors from different faiths

 - Respect, philosophy and culture sessions during tutor time